 Overview

-Kyle was raised in Waltham, MA, and moved to Oviedo, FL as a teenager.
-He attended Florida State University as an undergraduate, where he earned both a B.S. in Political Science, summa cum laude, and a B.S. in Environmental Studies, summa cum laude.
+Kyle was raised just outside Boston, MA, and moved to Orlando, FL as a teenager.
+He attended Florida State University as an undergraduate, where he earned two Bachelor of Science Degrees in Political Science and Environmental Studies, and graduated summa cum laude.

-A passion for the environment and environmental issues originally led Kyle to law school.
-He received his J.D. from Duke University School of Law, and was awarded a Duke Law School Dean’s Scholarship.
+A passion for environmental issues originally led Kyle to law school.
+He received his J.D. from Duke University School of Law, where he was awarded a Duke Law School Dean’s Scholarship.
 While at Duke Law, he served as Editor-in-Chief of the Duke Environmental Law & Policy Forum (Vol. 29), and as Special Projects Editor of the Duke Law Journal (Vol. 68).
 He also spent a semester working with the Environmental Law & Policy Clinic.
+Between classes, Kyle fell in love with North Carolina, and decided to put down roots in the Triangle for good.

 Credentials